adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 ### K8s Clusters & Components

-Management of the Kubernetes cluster fleet and components, including:
+Management of the Kubernetes cluster fleet and components as code, with best practices and continuous deployment, including:

+* Cluster releases
 * RBAC
 * Efficiency tooling